 YFS Legal gives legal information and advice to young people aged under 25.

-QPILCH Self Representation Service (QCAT) gives legal advice and helps people at the Queensland Civil and Administrative Tribunal for matters including some education matters, or they give advice about other options to help resolve your dispute.
-They may also help with drafting documents and correspondence relating to your legal matter with QCAT.
+LawRight Self Representation Service (QCAT) gives legal advice and helps people at the Queensland Civil and Administrative Tribunal (QCAT) for matters including some education matters.
+They also give advice about other options to help resolve your dispute.
+LawRight may also help with drafting documents and correspondence relating to your legal matter with QCAT.
 They don’t provide representation.

 Queensland Law Society can refer you to a specialist private solicitor for advice or representation.

 These organisations may also be able to help.
 They don’t give legal advice.